haskell-actions/hlint-scan/README.md

 This does not fail the workflow when HLint finds any code which could be improved.
 In other words, this action is not intended to be used as a status check.
 Instead, its goal is to file [GitHub code scanning] alerts.
 To use HLint for status checks, e.g., during pushes or pull requests, see [haskell/actions/hlint-run] instead.

+This action has not hardened security with its inputs yet.
+Do *not* use this action in a situation where uncontrolled input can be passed to it.
+E.g., another action which would pass its input to this one.

 ## Code of conduct